QuickBooks Blog

 What is sales tax remittance?

-Sales tax remittance is the process of submitting the sales tax collected from business sales to the appropriate tax authority.
+Sales tax remittance is the process of paying sales tax you've collected from customers to the appropriate government entity, like a state or local tax authority.

-This guide goes over the sales tax remittance process, from understanding your obligations to filing your sales tax return, as well as tips on how to streamline your sales tax process to stay compliant.
+Let’s look at the sales tax remittance process, from understanding your obligations to filing your sales tax return.
+We'll provide actionable tips on how to streamline your sales tax process, saving you time and money while avoiding potential penalties.

 The steps for how to file and remit sales tax.